Council's Early Help Consultation - Have Your Say

 Published: 25 September 2018

-A 10-week consultation to capture the public’s views on proposed ways to deliver early help services to support vulnerable families and children in Buckinghamshire launches today, Thursday, October 4.
+A 10-week consultation on Early Help services launches today, Thursday 4 October.
+This is to find out the public’s views on proposed ways to provide early help services to support vulnerable families and children in Buckinghamshire.

-Early help services should provide families experiencing difficulties with the right help at the right time in a proactive way, before their problems escalate and become harder to resolve.
-With targeted support, families are able to deal with the emerging difficulties they face, such as domestic abuse, poor mental health, neglect and substance misuse.
-A connected approach to early help, with the Council working closely with its partner organisations, means families are far more likely to avoid future social care intervention.
-Evidence indicates that an estimated 31% of 0 to 19 year olds in Buckinghamshire may benefit from early help support, and the current service is not reaching all of them.
+Early help services should provide families going through difficulties with the right help at the right time.
+This should be done in a proactive way, before their problems become harder to resolve.
+With targeted support, families are able to deal with the emerging difficulties they face.
+These could be things such as domestic abuse, poor mental health, neglect or substance misuse.
+A connected early help, with the Council working with its partner organisations, means families are far more likely to avoid future social care intervention.
+Evidence shows that an estimated 31% of 0 to 19 year olds in Buckinghamshire may benefit from early help support, and the current service is not reaching all of them.
 It is vital for the Council to focus its resources on helping them.

-Early help is everybody’s business and local organisations such as schools, the health authority, voluntary organisations and district councils already contribute to it significantly.
+Early help is everybody’s business and local organisations such as schools, the health authority, voluntary organisations and district councils already contribute to it.
 This consultation relates only to the proposed changes to the County Council’s early help services, not health services.

-In 2017/18 only a small number (15%) of the families using the Council’s early help services had an identified need for support.
+In 2017/18 only 15% of the families using the Council’s early help services had an identified need for support.
 An even smaller number (5%) of families, with children aged 0-5, who used children’s centres had an identified need for support in 2017/18.

-With the County Council having to reduce costs across services because of public sector funding reductions, it wants your views to help decide how to reach and support children and families in need as effectively as possible.
+The County Council is having to reduce costs across services because of public sector funding reductions.
+It wants your views to help decide how to reach and support children and families in need as effectively as possible.

-The consultation proposes three options for the service, which have been informed by data on current service use and pre-consultation work done by talking to existing service users.
-There has also been learning from successful authorities up and down the country who have previously adopted similar plans to our favoured option.
-These authorities now have targeted, proactive and connected services which have seen dramatic improvements in their early help service delivery.
+The consultation proposes three options for the service.
+These are informed by data on current service use and work done by talking to existing service users.
+There has also been learning from authorities across the country who have adopted similar plans to our favoured option.
+These authorities now have targeted, proactive and connected services and have seen dramatic improvements in their early help service delivery.

 Warren Whyte, Buckinghamshire County Council Cabinet Member for Children’s Services, said: “The research and evidence tells us we are not reaching enough of the children and families most in need with our existing Early Help service.
 This has to change.
 We know Children’s Centres are popular, yet a small percentage of people currently using them (5% in 2017/18) actually have an identified need for their support.